 College Application Season:

 When it’s college application season, even a great day with perfect weather can seem like dooms day.
-Leading upto this time in their lives, children live out their high school years on a race to get and stay on the honor roll, nail down as many extra curricular activities and AP courses as “humanly” possible – all the while drowning in their course work load only to resurface intermittently gasping for air.
+Leading upto this time in their lives, children live out their high school years on a race to get and stay on the honor roll.
+Moreover, there’s the pressure to nail down as many extra curricular activities and AP courses as “humanly” possible.
+Imagine all this is happening while also drowning in their course work load only to resurface intermittently gasping for air.

 This is true for busy parents too as their lives are not much different than their teens.
 So, take our word for it, in this frenzy, don’t attempt to push those buttons on us parents who raise our teens with the singular goal of making them college application ready.
 We don’t recommend it.

 Here’s something to consider.
 In this rat race for Ivy League college admissions, are we ensuring we are raising great human beings and not just mediocre professionals?
 Isn’t it true that in a world where every child is on the honor roll, young adults who are equipped with making big decisions now will thrive both in their personal and professional lives later?

 Is the goal of merit scholarships in colleges really nurturing teens during their prime years of high school life?
 Is our academic curriculum giving our children all the knowledge they need to and want to know?

 Let’s face it, the rigor and structure of academics is no match for real life which is boring, unstructured and volatile.
 Our children are expected to turn into independent adults overnight who can easily survive and thrive in the expectations of college and real life.
 Here’s how we can ensure that.